 - Outside cold shower (Ngubu and Andre huts – open-air showers).

-- Roofed kitchen area with braai place, wood, grid, tables and benches. *wook stored outside and gets wet if it rains bring firelighters (blitz) with.
+- Roofed kitchen area with braai place, wood, grid, tables, and benches.
+The wood is stored outside and gets wet if it rains bring firelighters (blitz) with.

 - Washing lines.